 The Thailand Tiger Action Plan ratified in 2010 envisioned increasing the country's tiger populations by 50% in the Western Forest Complex and Dong Phayayen–Khao Yai Forest Complex and reestablish populations in three potential landscapes until 2022.

-In Nepal, between January 2011 and December 2015, seizure data obtained 585 pieces of tiger body parts and two whole carcasses in 19 districts.
+Between January 2011 and December 2015, seizures in Nepal obtained 585 pieces of tiger body parts and two whole carcasses in 19 districts.

-From 2011 to 2014, there was an increase in anti-poaching patrol efforts in four Russian protected areas.
+During 2011, there were increases in anti-poaching patrol efforts in four Russian protected areas.

 A total of 292 illegal tiger parts were confiscated at US ports of entry from personal baggage, air cargo and mail between 2003 and 2012.